Preparing for Retirement? This Checklist Helps You Avoid Costly Mistakes

 Inflation needs to be part of the picture too, it won’t hit every category the same, but it’ll hit.
 Once you’ve got a handle on the real number you need to cover each year, you can build everything else around it.

-That number is your foundation.
-Without it, your plan is built on sand.
+That spending number is your foundation.
+Without it, the rest of your retirement plan is built on sand.

 Retirement Checklist Step 2: Map Out Income Sources